Al-Fadghami

 Al-Fadghami (الفدغمي) is a village in southern al-Hasakah Governorate, northeastern Syria.

-Administratively the village belongs to the Nahiya Markada of al-Hasakah District.
+Administratively the village belongs to the Markada Subdistrict of al-Shaddadah District.
 At the 2004 census, it had a population of 5,062.

 Qattunan

 The tell of the village might be the site of the ancient Qattunan; a provincial center of the kingdom of Mari.
 Qattunan might be the same "Gu-da-da-num" mentioned in the Ebla tablets.
 It was known as "Qatni", "Qatnu" and "Qa-tu-un" to the Assyrians.